 The strong presence of Italians infused Egyptian cuisine with its best flavors.
 In return, Egyptians cuisine openly embraced la cucina de la mama with its simplicity and freshness.
 A number of traditional Egyptian dishes (more on this later in the blog) is a sign of a wonderful fusion that took place over centuries of sharing the same land.

 Many Italians started to leave Egypt by the end of the Second World War.
-Given the rivalry with Italy, they felt threatened by the British occupation of Egypt.
+Given the rivalry with Italy, back then, they felt threatened by the British occupation of Egypt.
 The number of Italians kept dwindling since the ascension of Nasser to power.
 Yet, the big expat exodus happened when he vigorously applied his nationalization policy of foreign companies .
 Unfortunately, many Italians left, yet luckily the granita stayed!

 A recent trip to Rome evoked many distant memories of a place (Alexandria) that was quite different from what it looks like now!